+- 1. Remain Calm

+- 2. Listen do not interrupt the caller

-3. Gather as mu n ot interrupt the caller uch information as possible
+- 3. Gather as much information as possible

-vision by prearranged signal when caller is on the line to
+- 4. Notify supervision by prearranged signal when caller is on the line to contact the police.

-• contact the police.
-5. Inform the caller that detonation could cause injury or death
+- 5. Inform the caller that detonation could cause injury or death

-NAME OF PERSON REC CALL: EIVING THE
+NAME OF PERSON RE CALL: ECEIVING THE

-:PHONE:
+NT: PHONE:

 CALLER'S IDENTITY: SEX: Male Female Juvenile Approximate Age

-ORGIN OF CALL: Local Long Dista nceBoothInternal (From within campus?)
+ORGIN OF CALL: Local Long Dist tanceBoothInternal (From within campus?)

-Internal note the extension

-BOMB FACTS WITH HEARING - KEEP CALLER TALKING IF CALLER ER CONVERSATION, ASK QUESTIONS LIKE: R SEEMS
+BOMB FACTS WITH HEARING - KEEP CALLER TALKING IF CALLER S HER CONVERSATION, ASK QUESTIONS LIKE: SEEMS

 When will it go off?
 Certain Hour

 Time Remaining

 Where is it located?
 Building

 What kind of bomb?

 Where are you now?

-How do you know so muc ch about the bomb?
+uch about the bomb?

-What is your name and ad ddress?
+address?